-SonarSource sponsors two mailing list communities, one for users of SonarQube, and one for people who want to extend SonarQube with plugins and other coding endeavors.
+SonarSource uses two channels to communicate with the SonarQube community.
+One for user support (Stackoverflow) and one for people who want to contribute to the platform (“SonarQube” Google group).
 We invite you to join us, and ask only that you respect a few basic courtesies.

-This list is for all the users of SonarQube, from the admins to the end users.
-If it has to do with installing, maintaining, updating, upgrading, analyzing or using the interface, this is the place to ask it.
-You can browse the list archive on Nabble or Markmail.
+This place is for all the users of SonarQube, from the admins to the end users.
+If it has to do with:

 - Be polite – say “Hello” if it’s your first post.
 Don’t be rude or abrupt.
 Throw in a “thank you” every once in a while.